Skip to content

 Your share: ~€407/month · Employer pays: ~€407/month

 Includes nursing care insurance (Pflegeversicherung).
-Exact amounts vary by Krankenkasse and your personal situation (children, church tax, etc.).
+Based on 2026 rates: 14.6% health + ~2.9% Zusatzbeitrag + Pflegeversicherung.
+Figures assume childless employee.
+Exact amounts vary by Krankenkasse and your personal situation (e.g., whether you have children).

 What's Covered by GKV?